TeXitoi/keyseebee/README.md

 dfu-util -d 0483:df11 -a 0 -s 0x08000000:leave -D keyseebee.bin
 ```

-The fist time, if the write fail, your flash must protected.
-To unprotect:
+The fist time, if the write fail, your flash might be protected.
+To
+unprotect:

 ```shell
 dfu-util -d 0483:df11 -a 0 -s 0x08000000:force:unprotect -D keyseebee.bin